 Once an Uplink Network Assistance session is active, the client may issue an Uplink Network Assistance call prior to sending the next portion of upstream content to the FLUS sink.
 The Uplink Network Assistance call consists of a single logical signalling exchange.
 This exchange with the NAssS activates either the first of the above functions or a sequence of both functions; the second only if the FLUS source was granted access to the delivery boost function.
 If the client does not need a delivery boost, then the NAssS omits the second function in the response to the FLUS source.

-The Uplink Network Assistance feature is specified as a general feature of the 5G media streaming system [16].
+The Uplink Network Assistance feature is specified as a general feature of the 5G Media streaming system [16].

 4.6.2 Uplink Assistance using RAN Signaling Mechanism